Last updated: March, 2021

 Dry Air: The one and only solution to wet air is a refrigerated air dryer.
 This is a unit that costs more than many small compressors.
-It is essentially a small air conditioner that chills the air stream running through a coiled tube, thereby condensing almost all the water vapor to liquid, which liquid is then separated by a mechanical filter and drained out of the unit.
+It is essentially a small air conditioner that chills the air stream running through a coiled tube, thereby condensing almost all the water vapor to liquid, which liquid is then separated and collected by a mechanical filter and drained out of the unit.
 This investment is all that is required for most dry air applications, yielding a relative humidity of about 10 percent in the output air, literally drier than a desert.
 For demanding applications requiring even less humidity, dessicant filters with a complex system to regenerate themselves with heat are used, typically after a refrigerated dryer, yielding a truly near-zero humidity.
 The grim thermodynamic reality is that there is no easy or cheap way on a small scale to purify air from contaminating water vapor.
 Water is a problematic contaminant in compressed air, and wet air is greatly inferior to dried air.
-Think of it as another thing the Sears salesman (I'm dating myself, from the days when Sears was a leading tool supplier) didn't tell you about the compressor's performance, namely, that without further expensive treatment, it produces water-contaminated output.
+Think of it as another thing the Sears salesman (the author dates himself to the days when Sears was a leading tool retailer) didn't tell you about the compressor's performance, namely, that without further expensive treatment, it produces water-contaminated output.

 Caveats: Making estimates with the pump-up timing method requires trustworthy measurements.
 Pressure gauges are often way off calibration, and you shouldn't accept their accuracy without some means of independently verifying against a trusted reference.
 Confirm the specified tank volume by measuring the geometry instead of just accepting the specified value (watch out for imported units that have had design changes without updated documentation).
 Measure the elapsed time carefully over several cycles.
 Measuring delivered air power also requires that you consider the resistance and losses involved in the regulator(s) and hose(s) between the tool and the compressor; these can rob significant amounts of power.